wnm1503303791/Neural-Style-TZ/README.md

 ## contributor
 tuzhuo @ croplab, HZAU

-## operating environment:
+## operating environment 1
 1. Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz * 2 (36 cores)
-2. Tesla P100-PCIE-16GB * 2
+2. **Tesla P100-PCIE-16GB * 2** (2 gpu memory were used, but only 1 gpu was calculating)
-3. 512GB RAM
+3. 512 GB RAM
 4. tensorflow-gpu, NumPy, SciPy, Pillow, CUDA, imagenet-vgg-verydeep-19.mat
+5. for a 1200*950 pixel image, with the environment above, it only takes **5 min 22 sec** for 1000 iterations.
+6. Using a GPU is highly recommended due to the huge speedup.

+## operating environment 2
+1. Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz * 4 (40 cores)
+2. **Tesla V100-SXM2-16GB * 4** (4 gpu memory were used, but only 1 gpu was calculating)
+3. 128 GB RAM
+4. tensorflow-gpu, NumPy, SciPy, Pillow, CUDA, imagenet-vgg-verydeep-19.mat
-5. for a 1200*950 pixel image, with the environment above, it only takes 5 mins for 1000 iterations.
-Using a GPU is highly recommended due to the huge speedup.
+5. for a 1200*950 pixel image, with the environment above, it only takes **2 min 15 sec** for 1000 iterations.
+6. Using a **POWERFUL GPU** is highly recommended due to the huge speedup.

 ## performance: